samyak-jn/samyak-jn.github.io/_posts/2020-05-08-Starting-of-an-adventure.markdown

 As the saying goes, "Taking rejection positively or negatively depends upon us.
 It's our perspective"!

-#### April 15, 2020:
+#### March 15, 2020:

 I was so worried to choose a project (thinking am I eligible enough?).
-I still remember, how on April 15th me and [utkarsh2102](https://twitter.com/utkarsh2102/) (for whom I'm always thankful :D) discussed about the project, and that was it.
+I still remember, how on March 15th me and [utkarsh2102](https://twitter.com/utkarsh2102/) (for whom I'm always thankful :D) discussed about the project, and that was it.
 At the end of the day I messaged one of the mentors of the project, **cdesai**, asking if it was too late to start.

 He politely replied, "Hello Samyak, it definitely **isn't too late** and if you're confused about anything at all, feel free to ask as many questions as you'd like".
 He has been a positive motivator throughout the process.
 Thanks for reviewing my proposal and guiding me.